Ronald R. Van Stockum: Retirement

 In 1970, Van Stockum settled with his family at Allen Dale Farm in Shelby County, Kentucky, and worked for 11 years as Assistant Dean for Administration at the School of Medicine, and later as Assistant to the University President, at the University of Louisville.
 He later held numerous positions consecutively within Shelby County: chairman of Louisville Armed Forces Committee; chairman of Military Affairs Committee of the Louisville Area Chamber of Commerce; president of the Shelby County Community Foundation; president of the Filson Club; and as President of the Shelby County Historical Society.

 During his tenure with Louisville Armed Forces Committee, Van Stockum hosted President Gerald Ford in May 1976 during President's visit to Louisville.
 By the early 1990s, Van Stockum had retired to his farm in Shelbyville where he and his sons organized his papers to be donated to The Filson.

 General Van Stockum was married to Susanne de Charette Van Stockum (1915–2000) for 51 years.
 She was a granddaughter of the French General, Baron Athanase-Charles-Marie Charette de la Contrie, Commander of the Papal Zouaves in Rome and hero of the Franco-Prussian War.
+Through her grandfather she was a direct descendant of King Charles X of France.
 Van Stockum was the parent of three children: a daughter Michele, and sons Reggie and Charlie.

 Van Stockum turned 100 in July 2016, and died in Shelby County, Kentucky, on April 24, 2022, at the age of 105.

 Work

-He was the author of several historical books and in addition to his books, Van Stockum wrote over 260 historical columns published in the Shelby County, Kentucky’s Sentinel-News and numerous other articles in other publications.
+He was the author of several historical books and in addition to his books, Van Stockum wrote over 260 historical columns published in the Shelby County, Kentucky's Sentinel-News and numerous other articles in other publications.